ncats/translator-workflows/API_dev_guidelines.md

 Just a few quick notes first:

 * The response objects returned from an API should be the same entity type (a single object or a list of objects).
-See [entity types]() below.
+See [entity types](#entity-types) below.
 * Each entity type should have a defined "_id" field.
-See [entity types]() below.
+See [entity types](#entity-types) below.
 * An API should support both the query by _id, and batch query by a list of _id.
+See [API implementation](#api-implementation) below.

 ### Entity types